Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Bracing:

-Doctors suggest many children wear a back brace to reduce the pain and heal the fracture while stabilizing their spine.
+Doctors suggest that many children wear a back brace to reduce the pain and heal the fracture while stabilizing their spine.
 Moreover, they advise kids to take a break from intense physical activities, especially sports!

 Steroid injections: